 Get your day started with these 6 most efficient yoga postures to start your morning.
-These are the perfect postures to practise every morning in order to feel fresh, energised and ready for the day!
+These are the perfect postures to practice every morning in order to feel fresh, energized, and ready for the day!

 - Surya Namaskar (Sun Salutation)

 Surya Namaskar or Sun Salutation increases the blood flow in your body and makes sure that all of your muscles wake up, fill with prana and release stiffness from the night.
 It’s a highly effective flow of 12 asanas that stretch and counter-stretch your body while taking deep breaths and releasing accumulated carbon dioxide.

 Here is how to perform Sun Salutation.

 Probably one of the most popular postures is Vrikshasana or Tree Pose.
 This asana is one of the best postures to integrate physical and mental balance into your life.
 In traditional Hatha Yoga, Vrikshasana is said to balance the male and female energies and promote harmony within the pranic forces of the body.

 - Utthitha Hasta Padangusthasana (Hand to Foot Pose)

 A little difficult to pronounce, yet very important and beneficial is Utthitha Hasta Padangusthasana or Hand to Foot Pose.
 As a balancing posture, it does not only promote a sense of grounding and stability.
 This asana also opens the groins, stretches the leg muscles, and encourages flexibility.

 Watch this video to see how to perform Utthitha Hasta Padangusthasana: